I know, I know. I shouldn’t allow people to take advantage of my better nature, but what on earth can a chap do?

 Put a novelist in the same situation, he browbeats his audience with a score of pages of character development and plot exposition, only to look up from his page to discover everyone is either asleep or has crept quietly away.

 But as I said, what could I do?

 I chanced upon Jim Webster as he sat staring at the calendar tearing his hair out.
 After calming him with a few well chosen words and a shot of strong spirit I discovered the reason for his panic.
-Apparently one of his little tales is to be published at the end of the month and he has not yet done anything about promoting it.
+Apparently one of his little tales has just been published and he has not yet done anything about promoting it.